Treasury Building (Washington, D.C.): Early buildings

-The fire-proof vault addition designed by Latrobe turned out to be a hearty structure – it was the only part of the building that survived the 1814 attack by British troops who burned many of the significant buildings in Washington during the War of 1812.
-Treasury offices were temporarily relocated to seven buildings along Pennsylvania Avenue between 19th and 20th streets while the Treasury building, other executive departments and President's House (White House) were reconstructed.
+The fire-proof vault addition designed by Latrobe turned out to be a hearty structure – it was the only part of the building that survived the 1814 burning of Washington by British forces during the War of 1812.
+Treasury offices were temporarily relocated to seven buildings along Pennsylvania Avenue between 19th and 20th Streets while the Treasury Building, other executive departments and President's House (White House) were reconstructed.
 The reconstruction took until 1817 under President James Monroe to complete.

 On March 30, 1833, the Treasury Building was once again engulfed in flames.
 Late in the evening, Richard H. White had set fire to the building hoping to destroy incriminating pension records inside the Treasury Building.
 Volunteers saved records that could be retrieved (mostly from the Latrobe vault extension which once again largely survived the fire) and the Treasury offices were relocated to a row of buildings on the south side of Pennsylvania Avenue, opposite the nearby Willard Hotel.
 After the fire, architect Robert Mills was asked to prepare a set of drawings of the former brick Federal style Treasury Building recording the design of the building before the fire.